clemson-cal/sailfish/doc/source/kernels.rst

 ~~~~~~~~~~~~~~~~~~~

 Let's start with how to use a kernel that's already been compiled
 successfully.
-The library object (:py:obj:`lib` in the example above) has one
+The library object (:py:obj:`library` in the example above) has
-attribute per :py:obj:`PUBLIC` function defined in the kernel source.
-Since
+one attribute per :py:obj:`PUBLIC` function defined in the kernel source.
-kernels can in general operate on several arrays at once, and these arrays can
+Since kernels can in general operate on several arrays at once, and these
-have distinct shapes, there's no way (in general) for the range of array
+arrays can have distinct shapes, there's no way (in general) for the range of
-indexes to be inferred from the array arguments.
-For this reason, the kernel
+array indexes to be inferred from the array arguments.
+For this reason, the
-object needs to be provided with the index space of the array to be traversed.
+kernel object needs to be provided with a `traversal` index space.
+For the
+simple example above, the traversal index space is the same as the array
+argument.
+However this is not always the case, for example if the array has
+guard zones, or if there are many fields per spatial array index.
+The code
-The code below shows the object types involved in the kernel invocation:
+below shows the object types involved in the kernel invocation:

 .. code-block:: python